kevinyang5/Kevin_BlueStampPortfolio/index.md

 ![Headstone Image](logo.svg)

+# Modifications Milestone
+## Description
+I only really made one modification to my project which was writing some code that would estimate the distance between the two ESP32s that I'm using for my sprint timer and print it on the serial monitor.
+It was just supposed to be an upgrade that will improve the overall quality of the entire project.
+No one wants to measure any long distances by hand and not everyone is going to have access to a football field or any field with distance markings, so this modification provides a way to accurately measure a distance you want to use for a time trial.
+## Estimating Distance using RSSI
+I chose to use RSSI to estimate the distance between the ESPs because it only involved writing code and didn't require me to add or wire any new parts.
+Estimating distance using RSSI can be heavily affected by the surrounding environment, but in the case of my sprint timer, it will always be in a clear space without much interference from obstacles, so I always found it to be accurate.
+RSSI is a measurement of the signal strength of a WiFi signal.
+I set up some code to have an Access Point and a Client.
+The Access Point sends a WiFi signal from any distance to the client.
+Then, the client measures the RSSI from that signal and plugs it into the equation Distance = 10^((RSSI_1m - RSSI) / (10 * n)) to estimate the distance between the two ESPs.
+The "RSSI_1m" variable is the measured RSSI from a known distance of 1 meter.
+The "N" variable is the path loss exponent, and it generally fluctuates between 2 and 4 depending on the surrounding environment.
+A "N" value of ~2 would be used when the surrounding environment is free space, and a value of ~4 would be used when you're indoors or if there is heavy obstruction due to obstacles.

 # Final Milestone - Assembled Sprint Timer (Before modifications)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZFY-p4rMrP4?si=1zD0YqrdyeLHSIHi" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Description - Final Milestone
 My final milestone was to complete the sprint timer.
-It consisted of writing code to make the timing system, CADing cases for both setups to store everything, wiring, soldering, and assembling everything.
+It consisted of writing code to make the timing system, CADing cases to store everything, wiring, soldering, and assembling everything.
 With the code, I allowed the ESP32 to start timing using its internal clock when an object was detected by the VL53L1X motion sensor.
 The code ensures the VL53L1X only starts the ESP's internal clock and detects an object if something crosses a specific threshold of distance from the sensor.
 Even if there were another object, the code only made the VL53L1X detect an object if it was within the threshold.
 Once the starting motion sensor detects an object, the starting ESP32's internal clock starts and the ESP also sends a signal to the finishing setup ESP32 that allows the finishing motion sensor to detect objects.
 Once the finishing motion sensor detects an object, it sends a signal back to the starting setup which allows the starting ESP to stop its timer and allows it to record the elapsed time and print it on the LCD display.
 To start a new time trial, all you need to do is press the pushbutton on the starting setup to reset everything.
 After writing the code, I used Onshape to CAD a case and lid for each setup to store all the hardware.
 Both cases were boxes with holes to allow the motion sensors and pushbuttons to point outside.
 The starting setup had an extra hole at the top of the box to allow the LCD display to poke out so you could see it from the outside.
 To connect everything, I soldered one printed circuit board (PCB) with all my other hardware for each setup.
 The metal pushbuttons were also soldered to each PCB.
 Finally, for the assembly, I hot glued the VL53L1X to the little ledge I created above the hole which allowed to motion sensor to point outside and also stick to the box and tightened the pushbuttons to the holes I made for them.
 The starting setup followed the same assembly procedure, but I also needed to hot glue the LCD display to the ledge I made for it to allow the screen to stick outside.
 ### Metal Pushbuttons
 Both of the starting and finishing setups have a metal pushbutton wired to it.
 The pushbuttons are used to reset either the starting or finishing setup.
 My project uses the "Metal Pushbutton with Wires - Momentary (16mm, Red)" by SparkFun.
 They have five wires: red, green, blue, black, and white.
 The blue (Normally Closed wire or NC1) wire isn't needed when the pushbutton is only used to reset the setup.
 The red (+) wire connects to the positive power supply and provides a power path, and it's connected to the D13 pin on the ESP32 because when the pushbutton is idle, it keeps the GPIO pin at HIGH, and when it's pressed, it pulls the GPIO pin to low, which pulls the voltage down.
 The white (Normally Open or NO1) wire is always open unless the button is pushed, which only allows current to flow when the button is pressed.
 The NO1 wire is connected to the EN (RESET) pin on the ESP32, and this allows the ESP32 to reset because when the button is pressed, it allows current to flow which triggers the reset.
 The green (Common or C1) wire acts as the main connection for the power source and the starting point for the electrical circuit, and will direct current to either the normally open or closed terminals.
 The C1 wire is connected to GND (Ground) to allow a path for the current to flow from a power source.
 The black (-) wire also connects to GND because it provides the return path for any electrical current which completes the circuit.
 These four wires allow me to reset the ESP32 and thus the whole setup with just the push of a button.
 (Refer to Figures 5 and 6 to see fully assembled Start & Finish setup with pushbuttons)